 Protein supplements that are made from whey, casein, soy and egg whites have a digestibility score of 100.
 It is important to recognize that many of these protein sources are sold as either concentrates or isolates.

-In general, isolates tend to have a higher concentration of protein than concentrate forms.
-These products may be beneficial to those patients who have lactose intolerance, and have a smoother feel to them
+These products may be beneficial to those patients who have lactose intolerance, and have a smoother feel to them.

 What protein supplements should be used with consideration?